 (More information on how to write an excellent Science Fair Report can be found online at https://www.sciencebuddies.org/science-fair-projects/science-fair/science-fair-project-final-report.Please note that the order of items in the paper are slightly different than those required for NIRSF, although the content is similar.)

 13. ALL DECISIONS MADE BY THE JUDGES ARE FINAL.

 14. NIRSF reserves the right to amend these rules or make additional binding rulings as events warrant.

 * A Report and Journal are required for 7th grade and up, but are optional for 4-6th grades.
 Students in the 4-6th grade category will receive additional points for any Reports or Journals which are included with the project.

 ** An Abstract is an abbreviated version of the Project final report.
-This should appear on the Display as well as at the beginning of the Report after the Table of Contents.
+This should appear on the Display as well as at the beginning of the Report.